RyanPLehan/Htmx.Net.MVC/README.md

 ## Branch: 03-NavBar
 This branch will implement the first HTMX functionality, starting with the navigation bar.
 With each click of a navigation item, the content will change in-place without refreshing the entire page.
+Some pages have deeper CRUD functionality which displays other pages.
+This deeper functionality will be addressed later.
 At this point, we can use either Partial Views or View Components.
-For this demonstration, [View Components](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-8.0) will be used.
+For this demonstration, [View Components](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-8.0) will be used to demonstrate maximum control by the developer.